Can I request information via telephone?

 Does the Missouri State Archives have census records?

 Yes, the Missouri State Archives does have census records, both federal and state but only for Missouri.
 The Missouri State Archives has the federal census records for Missouri for 1830, 1840, 1850, 1860, 1870, 1880, 1890 Special, 1900, 1910, and 1920, and 1930.
 Some state census records are available for some counties.
 State census records were taken every four years beginning in 1824 and ending in 1876.
 Very few of these state census records have survived.
-Please see the county records on microfilm for a listing.
+Please see the Missouri Census Records and Tax Lists page for for a listing of known census records.
 We do not have census records from other states.

 Does the Missouri State Archives have family histories?